go-jet/jet/wiki/Scan-to-arbitrary-destination.md

 ### Custom model files

-**Destinations are not limited to just model files, any destination will work, as long as camel case of result set column is equal to `model type name`.`field name`.**
+Destinations are not limited to just model files, any destination will work, as long as camel case of result set column is equal to `model type name`.`field name`.
+Custom model type can have field of any type listed in [Mappings of database types to Go types](), plus any type that implements `sql.Scanner` interface.

 #### Named types